History of Valdivia: Independence and growth (1811–1959)

+Chilean Supreme Director, and Libertador, Bernardo O'Higgins founded the city of La Unión south of Valdivia in 1821, to secure the way to Osorno, city that had been repopulated in 1796 by his father Ambrosio O'Higgins.
+Valdivia had been a province of the Captaincy General of Chile and was in 1826 incorporated as one of the eight provinces of Chile.

+On February 20, 1835, Valdivia was affected by the worst earthquake in the area in several decades, event witnessed by Charles Darwin.
+He also stated that "there is not much cleared land near Valdivia" which contrasted with the description made by early Spaniards of large fields and extensive croplands.

 The expansion and economic development of the city were limited in the early 19th century.
 To jump-start economic development, the Chilean government initiated a highly focused immigration program under Bernhard Eunom Philippi and later Vicente Pérez Rosales as government agents.
 Through this program, thousands of Germans settled in the area, incorporating then-modern technology and know-how to develop agriculture and industry.
 While immigrants that arrived to the Llanquihue area where often poor farmers, Valdivia received more educated immigrants, including political exiles and merchants.
 Some of the immigrants that arrived in Valdivia established workshops and built new industries.
 One of the most famous immigrants was Carlos Anwandter, an exile from Luckenwalde who arrived to Valdivia in 1850 and in 1858 founded Chile's first German school.
 Other Germans left the city and became settlers, drawn by the promise of free land.
 They were often given forested land, which they cleared to turn into farms.
 Native Mapuche and Huilliche either sold their land or were pushed into reservations.
 The Osorno department of Valdivia Province was moved to Llanquihue Province (created in 1853) as consequence of German immigration to the Llaquihue area.